Do Large Language Models Mirror Cognitive Language Processing?: Experiments

 \subsection{Cognitive Language Processing Data}

-We employed fMRI as brain cognitive language processing signal, which measures and maps brain activity by detecting changes associated with blood flow.
-The fMRI data utilized in our experiments was Pereira \cite{pereira2018toward}, which is recorded on a whole-body 3-Tesla Siemens Trio scanner by 5 adult subjects, including 4 native English speakers who grew up in an environment where English is the primary language and 1 bilingual speaker who are fluent in two languages, and have achieved a high level of proficiency in English.\footnote{ The dataset is publicly available at \url{https://osf.io/crwz7/}.
-The fMRI data from subjects who took part in all experiments were utilized in this paper.} Stimulus texts presented to subjects consist of 180 isolated stimuli (concepts) and 627 continuous stimuli (natural language sentences).
+fMRI signals map brain activity by detecting changes associated with blood flow.
+The fMRI data utilized in our experiments was from Pereira \citep{pereira2018toward}.\footnote{ The dataset is publicly available at \url{https://osf.io/crwz7/}.} These fMRI signals are recorded on a whole-body 3-Tesla Siemens Trio scanner with a 32-channel head coil.

-The temporal resolution of fMRI is two seconds, implying that under continuous stimuli, each scan covered multiple words.
 The fMRI data consist of neural activity representations in cubic millimeter-sized voxels, with each fMRI recording containing a substantial number of voxels.
+This dataset comprises three experiments: in Experiment 1, 16 subjects read 180 concepts; in Experiment 2, 9 subjects read 384 sentences; and in Experiment 3, 6 subjects read 243 sentences.
+However, only 5 subjects participated in all three experiments.
+To ensure the fairness of our experimental results, we selected the fMRI signals from these 5 subjects.

-We flattened the 3-dimensional fMRI images into 1-dimensional vectors and randomly selected 1000 voxels as the brain cognitive language processing signal for each subject.
+We flattened the 3-dimensional fMRI images into 1-dimensional vectors and randomly selected 1,000 voxels as the brain cognitive language processing signal for each subject.
+The stimulus texts presented to subjects consist of 180 isolated stimuli (concepts) and 627 continuous stimuli (natural language sentences).
 Due to individual variations among human subjects, we calculated LLM-brain similarity separately for each individual.
-Additionally, acknowledging variations in language proficiency of native vs. bilingual speakers, we conducted separate correlation analyses for native English speakers (G1) and bilingual speakers (G2).
-The similarity scores for each group were derived by averaging the individual scores within that group.
+The overall similarity scores were derived by averaging the individual scores.